The impact of inflammation on DNA damage in brain cells in primary progressive MS

 Summary

 Damage to the DNA in our cells is a natural part of the ageing process.
-Previously, Associate Professor Justin Rubio and his team proposed that inflammation in the brains of people living with multiple sclerosis (MS) could potentially accelerate DNA damage in neurons and oligodendrocytes (myelin-producing cells).
+Previously, Associate Professor Justin Rubio and his team proposed that inflammation in the brains of people living with MS could potentially accelerate DNA damage in neurons and oligodendrocytes (myelin-producing cells).
 They proposed that this could play an important role in neurodegeneration and progressive MS.

 Their preliminary work suggests that this may indeed be the case and that people living with primary progressive MS may be more affected than others.

-This project aims to replicate these initial findings with a view to providing a better understanding of the role of DNA damage in primary progressive MS and downstream opportunities for developing treatments.
+This project aimed to replicate these initial findings with a view to providing a better understanding of the role of DNA damage in primary progressive MS and downstream opportunities for developing treatments.

 Stages of the research process